huangjin1995/daily_book_notes/Information Retrieval/Learning to Rank for Information Retrieval.md

 ...

+##### 13.3.2.1 Document Selection Strategies

+six document selection strategies:

++ Depth-k pooling: According to the depth pooling, the union of the top-k documents retrieved by each retrieval system submitted to TREC in response to a query is formed and only the documents in this depth-k pool are selected to form the training set.
++ ...

+##### 13.3.2.2 Data Selection by Optimizing PPC

 #### 13.3.3 Feature Selection for Training

 Similar to document selection, the selection of features may also influence the effectiveness